George Charles Hoste: Later years

 In February 1816, Hoste returned to England and stayed there for the next nine years.
 During that time, he worked in the Medway and Thames military districts, followed by employment in Canada in 1825 and Ireland in 1828 serving on certain committees.
 He became gentleman usher of the privy chamber to Queen Adelaide on the accession of William IV in 1830.
 He served as commanding Royal Engineer of the eastern, western, and Woolwich military districts successively.There is a portrait in oils of Hoste by William Salter, dated roughly 1834 to 1840, which portrays the colonel with red hair and ruddy cheeks, standing, holding his shako with its white and red plumes and star badge, in his Royal Engineers uniform, and wearing the badges of the Companion of the Bath, the Sicilian Order of St. Ferdinand, and the Waterloo Medal.
 It is one of eighty-one studies made by Salter for a grand group portrait of the 'Waterloo Banquet' held at Apsley House on 18 June 1836, at which Hoste was present.

 Hoste died at his home, Mill Hill, Woolwich, on 21 April 1845, and was interred at Charlton churchyard, Kent, in a grave which was later covered by a tomb.

 Personal life

-George Charles Hoste married, on 9 July 1812, Mary, only daughter of James Burkin Burroughes of Burlingham Hall, Norfolk, who bore him six children: four sons and two daughters.
+George Charles Hoste married, on 9 July 1812, Mary, only daughter of James Burkin Burroughes of Burlingham Hall, Norfolk, who bore him four sons and two daughters.